 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, and professionalism.
 Upon successful completion of this course, students should be able to:

+Interested in being notified about future offerings of NSCC 7620 - Critical Care Nursing Clinical 2?
 If so, fill out the information below and we'll notify you by email when courses for each new term are displayed here.